angelospapakris/rental-app/README.md

 # rental-system
-A Full Stack Application using Java, Spring boot with Gradle and React with TypeScript
+A full-stack rental system application using Java (Spring Boot, Gradle) and React with TypeScript